Template-Guided 3D Molecular Pose Generation via Flow Matching and Differentiable Optimization: Abstract

 \section{Abstract}

 Predicting the 3D conformation of small molecules within protein binding sites is a key challenge in drug design.
 When a crystallized reference ligand (template) is available, it provides geometric priors that can guide 3D pose prediction.
 We present a two-stage method for ligand conformation generation guided by such templates.
 In the first stage, we introduce a molecular alignment approach based on flow-matching to generate 3D coordinates for the ligand, using the template structure as a reference.
 In the second stage, a differentiable pose optimization procedure refines this conformation based on shape and pharmacophore similarities, internal energy, and, optionally, the protein binding pocket.
-We evaluate our approach on a new benchmark of ligand pairs co-crystallized with the same target and show that it outperforms standard docking tools and open-access alignment methods, especially in cases involving low similarity to the template or high ligand flexibility.
+We introduce a new benchmark of ligand pairs co-crystallized with the same target to evaluate our approach and show that it outperforms standard docking tools and open-access alignment methods, especially in cases involving low similarity to the template or high ligand flexibility.